TIVerse/fastalloc/README.md

 A memory pooling library for Rust with type-safe handles and RAII-based memory management. **Provides 1.3-1.4x faster allocation** than standard heap with the key benefits of predictable latency, zero fragmentation, and excellent cache locality.

-**Version 1.0.1** - Production-ready release with comprehensive testing.
+**Version 1.5.0** - Production-ready release with performance optimizations and comprehensive documentation.
 Repository: [TIVerse/fastalloc](https://github.com/TIVerse/fastalloc).

 > 🚀 **Perfect for**: Real-time systems, game engines, embedded devices, and high-churn workloads
 >